‘As wide as all the world, great, high and unbelievably white in the sun, was the square top of Mount Kilimanjaro.’ Ernest Hemingway

 Henry Stedman the author of Kilimanjaro, the most comprehensive book on Mount Kilimanjaro, has written that our operator/local partner has "a reputation for reliability and an impressively high standard of treks" and amongst the large number of climbing companies is "one of the best on the mountain."

 WHY RONGAI AND LEMOSHO?

-We use the Rongai and Lemosho routes instead of Marangu or Machame because:
+We climb Kilimanjaro using the Rongai and Lemosho routes in Tanzania instead of Marangu or Machame because:

 - Both are quiet, wilderness routes, well away from the crowded climbs.
 Only 10% of Kilimanjaro climbers ascend by these two routes.

 - Both traverse the mountain using different ascent and descent routes, so no back tracking, giving time to explore the different climatic zones, wildlife and scenery.